redaphid/canonical-cluster-paper/docs/README.md

 ## Be Impressed!

 Well, that's about it for this project.
 I hope _somebody_ reads this someday, and gets something out of it!
-If you're already using Json Resume, this will (mostly) work for you!
+If you're already using Json Doc, this will (mostly) work for you!